 - Learn about identity security and privacy in all of its dimensions: people, processes, policy and technology

-If you are interested in the Identity Leadership Certificate Program, but unable to make it to DC in April, we will be hosting another installment of the course in Austin later in 2017.
-Please email us at firstname.lastname@example.org to reserve a spot, or to request more information.
+If you are interested in the Identity Leadership Certificate Program, but unable to make it to Austin in November, we will be hosting another installment of the course in DC in the spring of 2017.
+Please email us at email@example.com to reserve a spot, or to request more information.

 Graduates will receive a Center for Identity certiﬁcate in Identity Leadership as well as 24 hours of continuing education credits.